SC To Hear Senate Elections References On Monday - UrduPoint

 SC To Hear Senate Elections' References On Monday

-ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Jan, 2021 ) :The Supreme Court has constituted a five-judge larger bench to commence hearing on a presidential reference seeking the court's opinion whether 'open ballot' for Senate elections would help acknowledge the respect of choice and desire of the citizen voters on Monday (January 11).
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Jan, 2021 ) :The Supreme Court (SC) has constituted a five-judge larger bench to commence the hearing on a presidential reference seeking the court's opinion whether 'open ballot' for Senate elections would help acknowledge the respect of choice and desire of the citizen voters on Monday (January 11).

 The five-member larger bench would be headed by Chief Justice Gulzar Ahmed and comprising of Justice Mushir Alam, Justice Umar Ata Bandial, Justice Ijaz-ul-Ahsan and Justice Yahya Afridi.